Interton Video 3001

 The Interton Video 3001 is a dedicated first-generation home video game console that was released in 1978 by Interton.
 It is a Pong clone console and the successor to the Interton Video 3000 and the predecessor of the Interton Video Computer 4000 (VC 4000).
 It could output games in color.
+There are two variants of the console: the first with a knob that allow you to select the TV channel (35 or 40 UHF) and the second without.

 Games

 Due to the AY-3-8500 chipset, the following 6 games were available to players: